DORA, Vendor Risk Monitoring, and Adverse Media

 A common term for monitoring these external signals is adverse media monitoring, also known as negative news or media monitoring.
 Adverse media monitoring involves screening vendors for negative news across official and unofficial online sources.
 For ICT Vendors, various external signals can be considered adverse media, for example, signals indicating financial instability, cybersecurity incidents, or legal and regulatory issues.

-Want to know how to overcome the challenge of continuous Vendor Risk Monitoring?
+Want to know how to overcome the challenge of continuous vendor risk monitoring?

 In our blog ‘Leveraging Technology for Continuous Vendor Risk Monitoring’, we explore the complexity of continuous monitoring and offer practical solutions to overcome this challenge.